netdata/learn/docs/agent/packaging/docker.md

 ### Package scrambling in runtime (x86_64 only)

-Our x86_64 Docker images use [Polymorphic Polyverse Linux package scrambling](https://polyverse.io/how-it-works/).
-For increased security, you can enable rescrambling of Netdata packages during runtime by setting the environment variable `RESCRAMBLE=true` while starting Netdata with a Docker container.
+Our x86_64 Docker images provide support for using [Polymorphic Polyverse Linux package scrambling](https://polyverse.io/how-it-works/) to protect against buffer overflow errors.
+To activate this, set the environemnt variable `RESCRAMBLE=true` while starting Netdata with a Docker container.

 ## Run the Agent with the Docker command